zalando-nakadi/reactive-nakadi/README.md

 ```
 From the above example you will note a couple of things.
 First is the optional `tokenProvider`.
 Just set it to some form of callable, such as `val tokenProvider = Option(() => "my-barer-token")`.

 Second thing you will notice is the `commitHandler`.
 This is required, so it is important your application is authenticated with AWS.
+This is because the provided commit handler, `DynamoDBCommitManager` relies on AWS DynamoDB.
 You can authenticate using the AWS environment variables, or `~/.aws/credentials`.
 Take a look at the AWS documentation for more examples.

 The third parameter `offset` is optional, but if left empty it will try to read the latest commit from the commit handler.
 If there are no commits available, it will read from the `BEGIN` offset value in Nakadi.
 Alternatively you can set it to `Option(Offset("120"))` or `Option(BeginOffset)`.
 Both of which can be imported from `import org.zalando.react.nakadi.NakadiMessages.{ BeginOffset, Offset }`

 Finally the `partition` value *unfortunately* needs to be hard coded.
 This is later to be removed when Lease Management feature is complete.
-This means that you will need to create multiple instances of a publisher for each partition, until the lease management feature is complete.
+This means that you will need to create multiple instances of a publisher, one for each partition, until the lease management feature is complete.

 ####Publishing Messages to Nakadi